Usage of numerical figures: biblical citations, dates, grade levels, historical periods, measurements, money, percentages, telephone numbers and time

 See also F.percentages.

-- INCORRECT: He spent $9.00 to take her to the college play.
+- INCORRECT: He spent $9.00 to take her to the university play.

-- CORRECT: He spent $9 to take her to the college play.
+- CORRECT: He spent $9 to take her to the university play.

 - CORRECT: She reimbursed him for the $4.50, but she broke his heart all the same.

-- CORRECT: The anonymous donor gave $35 million for on-campus renovations, which was nice.
+- CORRECT: The anonymous donor gave $35 million for campus renovations, which was nice.

 - CORRECT: At the end of the semester, Sara Goedkoop had 59 cents remaining on her debit card, so she called home for cash, as was her wont.